jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 	# Prevent future display of login message
 	touch ~/.hushlogin

-	# Login as root for the remainder of the setup
+	# Use a root shell for the following commands
 	sudo -s

 	# Allow full use of sudo without needing password